blaverick62/narcissus/README.md

    - Consumer Key Secret
    - Access Token
    - Access Token Secret
+ - For delivery to a remote system, hardcode these values as strings to the appropriate values. *AT YOUR OWN RISK*
+   - This will expose your API keys and secrets, but is the only way to interact with the API with no interaction to other delivery domains.
  - Target must be a Windows host with a compatible version of .NET

 ## Delivery Methods: